adam-crowther/microservice-starter/README.md

 ## Implementation

+While the use-case is rudimentary, the implementations should be clean enough to serve as an example.

 All Gradle plugins are fully integrated and configured, including Spring, OpenAPI Generator, Avro Generator, Liquibase, Checkstyle, PMD, Spotbugs, Jacoco, Groovy, Codenarc and Spock.

-I have tried to use the latest available versions of the component frameworks and libraries as much as possible.
+The latest available versions of the component frameworks and libraries are used as much as possible.

 The project is not fully fleshed out with modelling, business logic and tests - it's intended as a showcase, as a reference, and as a template for new projects.